lucaslingle/pytorch_drl/README.md

 ### Config overview

-To understand how the configuration files are structured, refer to [this document](config_usage.md).
+Some example config files for different algorithms are provided in the subdirectories of ```models_dir```.
-We also provide some example config files for different algorithms in the subdirectories of the folder ```models_dir```.
+A formal description of how the configuration files are structured can be found in [this document](config_usage.md).